ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.awtrix-light/README.md

 - nodejs 14.5 (or later)
 - js-controller 4.0.15 (or later)
 - Admin Adapter 6.6.0 (or later)
-- _Awtrix Light_ device with firmware _0.94_ (or later) - e.g. Ulanzi TC001
+- _Awtrix 3_ device with firmware _0.96_ (or later) - e.g. Ulanzi TC001

 Buy here: [Aliexpress.com](https://haus-auto.com/p/ali/UlanziTC001) or here: [ulanzi.de](https://haus-auto.com/p/ula/UlanziTC001) (Affiliate-Links)

 ## Getting started

-1. Flash the firmware on your device and add it to your WiFi network - see [documentation](https://blueforcer.github.io/awtrix-light/#/quickstart)
+1. Flash the firmware on your device and add it to your WiFi network - see [documentation](https://blueforcer.github.io/awtrix3/#/quickstart)
 2. Install the awtrix-light adapter in ioBroker (and add a new instance)
 3. Open the instance configuration and enter the IP address of the device in your local network